The 4 Best Heated Hand Massagers for Arthritis & Carpal Tunnel

 Cons

-• The heat feels warm and no more (for heat treatment we use an infrared glove)
+• The heat feels warm and no more (for heat treatment, I use an infrared glove)

 • Some users claim that the battery lasts for less than an hour (when using all features)